Israel Heritage

 6BCE - Likely year of birth of Jesus of Nazareth in Bethlehem.

-Because of death threat against the child, Yeshua is taken to Egypt, most likely Alexandria, where there is a large Jewish community already existing.
-This community is led by the noble Jewish philosopher Philo and his family who have direct connection with Herod and the priesthood of Jerusalem.
-Philo's writings are a substantive secondary historical source of this time period.
-Philo's brother is the wealthiest man in Egypt.
+Due to a death threat against the child, Yeshua is taken to Egypt, likely to Alexandria, where a significant Jewish community already thrives.
+This community is led by the esteemed Jewish philosopher Philo and his family, who maintain direct connections with Herod and the priesthood of Jerusalem.
+Philo's writings serve as a substantial secondary historical source for understanding ancient Israel events during this time period.
+Notably, Philo's brother is recognized as the wealthiest man in Egypt.

-The 'Gabriel Stone' - provenance not known but perhaps Jordanian side of Dead Sea, ink on stone.
-A collection of short prophecies written in the first person by someone identifying as Gabriel dated to the 1st century BCE or the early 1st century CE by its script and language and describing Messianic points.
-David Hamidovic's analysis suggests a date after 50 CE, some +- 20 years after the death and resurrection of Jesus of Nazareth.
-Perhaps Interesting as it may describe a 3 day resurrection occurrence.
+The 'Gabriel Stone' has an unknown provenance, but it may originate from the Jordanian side of the Dead Sea.
+This ink-on-stone artifact contains a collection of short prophecies penned in the first person by someone identifying as Gabriel, dating back to the 1st century BCE or the early 1st century CE based on its script and language.
+These prophecies outline Messianic points, and David Hamidovic's analysis suggests a date post-50 CE, approximately 20 years after the death and resurrection of Jesus of Nazareth.
+This artifact may be particularly interesting within the context of the history of Israel as it potentially describes a 3-day resurrection occurrence.

 5BCE - Herod's son, Antipater, sees his father in very poor health and attempts to poison him.